enzomanuelmangano/text-localizer/packages/docs/docs/basic-tutorial/js-ts/more/generated-types.md

 # Generated Types

-The approach presented in the Handle Translations section is certainly straightforward and instantly enables the use of type-safety.
+The approach presented in the Usage section is certainly straightforward and instantly enables the use of type-safety.
 However, it has some limitations that can be optionally overcome by choosing to generate types.
-The limitations to be overcome are:
+The limitations are:

 - There is no type-safety on types obtained from server-side translations;
 - There is no type-safety in the formatTranslation function.